karolpiekarski/tresconnect/wp-content/plugins/webp-converter-for-media/readme.txt

 Please remember to include the answers for all 11 questions by adding a thread.
 It is much easier and accelerate the solution of your problem.

-And if we would help and would like to thank us, you can [provide us a coffee](https://ko-fi.com/gbiorczyk/).

 = Error on plugin settings screen? =

 If you have an error on the plugin settings screen, first of all please read it carefully.
 They are displayed when there is a problem with the configuration of your server or website.